 Nutritional Benefits of Padron Peppers

-They are not only delicious but also packed with nutrients.
-They are low in calories and high in vitamins A and C, fiber, potassium, and antioxidants.
-These nutrients support immune function, promote healthy skin, and may help reduce the risk of chronic diseases.
+They are not only absolutely delicious but also packed with nutrients.
+They are low in calories and saturated fat and high in vitamins A and C, fiber, potassium, and antioxidants.

 Padron Peppers in Spanish Cuisine